interrobang-uk/interrobang/content/terms.md

 We’ll always do our best to communicate openly about our needs and expectations, but it’s important to have things written down in case anything goes wrong.

-If we do work for you and don't provide a specific set of contractural terms, these are the ones that will apply.
+If we do work for you and don't provide specific contract terms, these are the ones that will apply.

 ## What both parties agree to